 Our Mission

-To enable DFU's patients to be treated at home and in clinics with an innovative, effective and affordable medical solution that will improve their health at the most critical stages of healing.
+To enable DFU's patients to be treated with an innovative, effective and affordable medical solution that will improve their health at the most critical stages of healing.

 Addressing a major medical challenge, our solution